pyralog/pyralog/blog/6-cryptographic-verification.md

 1. The record existed at a specific time
 2. The record has a specific hash
 3. The record is part of the immutable log
-4. The DLog cluster signed this proof
+4. The Pyralog cluster signed this proof

 **Use cases:**
 - **Legal compliance**: Prove document creation time